What is Method Statement for Surveying Works?

 To be in direct contact with Project Managers and Construction Managers to obtain and/ or provide necessary information pertaining to inspection and/ or testing.

-The QA/QC Engineer is responsible to ensure work has been executed on field as per the specification and approved method statement for surveying.
+The QA/QC Engineer is responsible to ensure work has been executed on the field as per the specification and approved method statement for surveying.

 Safety and Health Manager